Accessing Materials & Planning Your Visit

 Appointments are not required, but readers are advised to contact the Department in advance to ensure the availability of their desired materials.
 A maximum of five items may be paged per request.
 Call slips are available at the service desk (having the proper call number or shelfmark ready will help expedite requests greatly).
 Those wishing to consult a large number of items must obtain permission from the relevant curator.

-Materials may be paged only between 9am-11:30am and 1pm-4:30pm.
-Most requests will be available within one hour, vault items within three hours.
-New requests will not be processed between 11:30am-1pm.
-Readers are encouraged to send their requests 1-2 days in advance so the materials will be ready upon arrival.
+Materials may be paged only between 9am and 4:30pm.
+Materials will be paged as quickly as possible.
+Readers, however, are encouraged to send their requests 1-2 days in advance so the materials will be ready upon arrival.

 All collections are non-circulating and must be consulted in the Department’s Reading Room.
 Cell phone use, tobacco, food, beverages, ink, personal cameras, scanners and photocopiers are prohibited in the Reading Room.
 All rare materials are collected at the end of each day at 4:45pm without exception.